CSEG/programming/README.md

     - Python code in the notebooks licensed under the terms of Creative Commons Attribution [CC BY 4.0] (http://creativecommons.org/licenses/by/4.0/).

-More details coming soon.
 Articles available to the public from February 2016 in [here] (http://csegrecorder.com/editions/).

+More details coming soon....